Activity for ages 3 to 8.

 Getting Ready

-To prepare for our experiment, I sliced a lemon and grabbed a lollipop from the pantry.
-I let the kids have a few licks of the lollipop to make it extra sticky, then we headed out back to find a line of ants.
+I had their help slicing a lemon and grabbed a lollipop from the pantry.
+I let the kids have a few licks of the lollipop to make it extra sticky and then we headed out back to find a line of ants.

 What We Found